 At the heart of its efforts is the creation of laboratory networks, which foster the sharing of skills and knowledge to improve the diagnosis, prevention and treatment of infectious diseases that disproportionately impact developing countries, like HIV/AIDS, tuberculosis, and pneumonia.

 GABRIEL – the Global Approach to Biological Research, Infectious diseases and Epidemics in Low-income countries – is an international scientific network created by the Mérieux Foundation in 2008 to reinforce research laboratories’ capabilities and foster collaboration in the field of infectious diseases.
-GABRIEL connects labs in more than 17 countries including Brazil, Cambodia, Cameroon, Canada, China, France, Georgia, Haiti, Laos, Lebanon, Luxembourg, Madagascar, Mali, Mongolia, Paraguay and, most recently, Ukraine and Bangladesh.
+GABRIEL connects 19 labs in 16 countries including Bangladesh, Brazil, Cambodia, Cameroon, China, France, Georgia, Haiti, India, Laos, Lebanon, Madagascar, Mali, Mongolia, Paraguay and Ukraine.